nicholasbalasus/nicholasbalasus.github.io/index.md

 ## About
 I am a PhD student studying Environmental Science and Engineering at Harvard University.
 I am advised by Daniel Jacob in the [Atmospheric Chemistry Modeling Group](https://acmg.seas.harvard.edu/) and I am currently researching atmospheric methane.
+You can view my CV [here](https://nicholasbalasus.github.io/assets/cv.pdf).

 ## Current Projects
 ### A blended TROPOMI+GOSAT satellite data product for atmospheric methane using machine learning to correct retrieval biases